Morgan Bryan: North Carolina

 Friends that Bryan knew in Virginia moved into the area, including the Boone, Linville, Strode, Hampton, Hunt, and Bryan families.
 Moravians also moved into the Yadkin River valley area and provided religious support for the Bryans, including performing baptisms and wedding ceremonies.
 Four of his family members married into the Boone family.
 His son William married Mary Boone, Squire Boone's daughter.
 His granddaughters, Rebecca and Martha, married brothers Daniel and Edward Boone, respectively.
 Granddaughter Nancy Linville married George.
 Daniel, Edward, and George were sons of Squire Boone.

-Settlers were attacked by Native Americans during the Anglo-Cherokee War (1758–1761), which caused the deaths of hundreds of people and resulted in hundred of families leaving the area.
+Settlers were attacked by Native Americans during the Anglo-Cherokee War (1758–1761), which caused the deaths of hundreds of people and resulted in about a hundred families leaving the area.
 Of those who remained, some went to Fort Dobbs for safety.
 Bryan was a regional leader in the militia during the war.
 Bryan's sons also joined the local militia during the war.
-His son Captain Morgan Bryan Jr. led militia men throughout the area to guard settlements.
+His son Captain Morgan Bryan Jr. led militiamen throughout the area to guard settlements.
 There was ongoing conflict in the region up to and including the Revolutionary War.

-Dr. Robert W. Ramsey said that Bryan was "the most prominent of the settlers in northwestern Carolina before 1752" in his book Carolina Cradle: Settlement of the Northwester Carolina Frontier, 1747 – 1767.
+Dr. Robert W. Ramsey said that Bryan was "the most prominent of the settlers in northwestern Carolina before 1752" in his book Carolina Cradle: Settlement of the Northwestern Carolina Frontier, 1747 – 1767.

 Death

 Martha Strode Bryan died August 24, 1762.
 Morgan Bryan died on April 3, 1763, on Easter Sunday.
 They were both believed to have been buried on their Deep Creek property.
-Martha Bryan's tombstone is now at the Rowan Museum at Salisbury.
-It was found in northeastern Davie County during construction of a highway.
+Martha Bryan's tombstone is now at the Rowan Museum in Salisbury.
+It was found in northeastern Davie County during the construction of a highway.
 A historic marker in Advance, North Carolina identifies the site of the Bryan Settlement Cemetery and their house and tells of Morgan and Martha's roles as settlers in the region.

-Bryan's sons had inflential roles during the American Revolutionary War.
-Son Samuel served for the Torys, while James, John, Joseph, William, Morgan fought for the colonists.
+Bryan's sons had influential roles during the American Revolutionary War.
+Son Samuel served for the Torys, while James, John, Joseph, William, and Morgan fought for the colonists.
 The sons were also influential in the early settlement of Kentucky County, Virginia, now the state of Kentucky.
 Granddaughter Rebecca Bryan Boone became the wife of Daniel Boone and attained fame as a pioneer woman.